jironghuang/jirong-blog/content/post/widgets.md

 date = 2016-04-19
 draft = false
 tags = ["academic", "hugo"]
-title = "Customizing the homepage with widgets" math = false summary = """
+title = "Not by me: Using this as future template...Customizing the homepage with widgets" math = false summary = """
 Enable/disable and configure widgets to customize your homepage.